donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 - **Deep fusion** learns the combination weights through additional neural network layers
 - **Shallow fusion** combines model predictions through simple weighted averaging during inference

-Shallow fusion's appeal lies in its simplicity and flexibility—it requires no additional training while allowing real-time adjustment of how much domain expertise to incorporate.
-This makes it particularly attractive for rapidly changing domains or situations where retraining is impractical.
+Shallow fusion’s appeal lies in its simplicity and flexibility, as it requires no additional training of the base ASR model.
+Instead, you incorporate predictions from an external language model directly at inference time, blending the acoustic model’s view of the audio with the language model’s understanding of domain-specific text.
+Importantly, the only data needed to build or adapt the external language model is unstructured text, which can be collected far more easily than transcribed audio and used in a self-supervised training setup.

 However, the approach introduces its own challenges.
-The fusion process can introduce errors when models disagree, and finding the optimal balance between acoustic and linguistic evidence often requires domain-specific tuning.
-Understanding these failure modes is crucial for practical deployment.
+If the language model is weighted too heavily, it may bias transcriptions toward plausible but incorrect words; too lightly, and the domain benefits are lost.
+Tuning this balance (λ) often requires domain-specific adjustment.
+In addition, shallow fusion increases inference cost since predictions must run through a second model[^2].
+These trade-offs make it essential to understand the method’s failure modes before deploying it in practice.

 ## Implementation: Medical Domain Fusion Pipeline